Skip to content

 The following is an example of the tc command using short option names:

-For the tc_pass.bpf.o program loaded with the command above, the name would be set as shown in the following snippet:
+For the tc_pass.bpf.o program loaded with the command above, the name would be set as shown in the following snippet, taken from the function name, not SEC():

 SEC("classifier/pass")